 Right of Refusal:

 ArchaeoSpain reserves the right to refuse an applicant’s selection.
 This is a rare occurrence and is most likely due to a person’s inability to meet health requirements or in the interest of group compatibility.
-Once in the field, the program director and ArchaeoSpain reserve the right to send a participant away from the program should that person’s behavior compromise the safety, research objectives and general performance of the group, or violate Spanish laws, regulations or customs.
+Once in the field, the program director and ArchaeoSpain reserve the right to send a participant away from the program should that person’s behavior compromise the safety, research objectives and general performance of the group, or violate Greek laws, regulations or customs.

 Vergina Royal Tombs